Possible relationship between initial conditions for inflation and past geodesic incompleteness of the inflationary spacetime: Analysis of the condition in the model of Sec.3

 \subsection{Constraint on the maximum initial value of $X_{\varphi}>0$ in a model with $b_k\neq 1$ and $b_p\neq 1$}

 The results obtained in this Appendix follow from a detailed study of the inequality (\ref{1+ zeta no fine tun larger 0}).
-But before proceeding to such a study, it is necessary to note an essential difference between the way in which the kinetic and gradient energies enter into the Einstein equations and into the constraint (\ref{1+ zeta no fine tun}).
-Indeed, while the kinetic and gradient energy densities enter the Einstein equations in the form of a sum, they enter the constraint in the form $X_{\varphi}$, that is, in fact, in the form of a difference.
-In TMT, the initial conditions must not only ensure the desired inflation process, but also satisfy the requirement $\zeta>0$.
-It follows from the discussion in Sec.IV.B that the sign of initial $X_{\varphi}$, $X_{\varphi}^{(in)}$, can significantly affect the results. $X_{\varphi}^{(in)}$ can be positive or negative depending on how inhomogeneous and anisotropic at the beginning of inflation was the space domain whose expansion generates our universe.
+It follows from the discussion in Sec.3.2 that the sign of initial $X_{\varphi}$, $X_{\varphi}^{(in)}$, can significantly affect the results. $X_{\varphi}^{(in)}$ can be positive or negative depending on how inhomogeneous and anisotropic at the beginning of inflation was the space domain whose expansion generates our Universe.
 In this subsection, the analysis is carried out under the assumption that $X_{\varphi}^{(in)}>0$.
 In the next subsection, an analysis is made for the case $X_{\varphi}^{(in)}<0$.
-The case when $\frac{1}{2}\dot{\varphi}_{in}^2> 10^{-10}M_P^4$ and $\frac{1}{2}|(\partial^k\varphi)_{in}(\partial_{k}\varphi)_{in}|>10^ {-10}M_P^4$, but $|X_{\varphi}^{(in)}|<10^{-10}M_P^4$ seems rather improbable and we will not consider it.

 To fulfill the requirement $\zeta>0$ for $X_{\varphi}\geq 0$, the values of $\varphi$ and $X_{\varphi}$ must satisfy the inequality

 which follows from the inequality (\ref{1+ zeta no fine tun larger 0}).
 In particular, the inequality must be true for initial values $\varphi_{in}$ and $X_{\varphi}^{(in)}$.
 Given that we are interested in the range $z_{in}=\sqrt{\xi}\frac{\varphi_{in}}{M_P}\gg 1$, the inequality can be represented as the following upper constraint on $X_{\varphi}^{(in)}$ which depends on $\varphi_{in}$